Around Town Tellers

 She has told stories internationally and at venues across Canada including the National Arts Centre in Ottawa.
 She brings a long and varied life experience to her storytelling – be it her personal stories, historical tales, epic renderings, folk and fairy tales, or literary stories.
 She has delighted audiences at festivals, coffee houses and on concert stages.

-She is a Past President of the Storytellers of Canada, and also belongs to the Mid-Island StoryTellers in Parksville/Qualicum Beach as well as the Around Town Tellers in Nanaimo.
+She is a Past President of the Storytellers of Canada and founder of Tales for the Telling, Storytelling for Adults in Parksville, and also belongs to the Mid-Island StoryTellers in Parksville/Qualicum Beach as well as the Around Town Tellers in Nanaimo.

 She teaches courses in Storytelling and also leads workshops in Memoir Writing Using Storytelling Techniques.
-She recently published her first books: Telling Your Story: A Guide to Writing Your Memoir Stories and Telling Your Story: The Book of Memories.
+She published her books: Telling Your Story: A Guide to Writing Your Memoir Stories, Telling Your Story: The Workbook, and Telling Your Story: The Book of Memories.
+All are available from Amazon.ca.

 You can reach her at her website: www.wordweaver.info or e-mail her at storyteller.marva(at)shaw.ca